 Let's get this weekend started right.
 Here's a cocktail to kick things off.
 Need more than one?
 Here you go.
 Cheers!

 The Cocktail à la Louisiane is much more delicious than a near-obsolete drink has any right to be.
-Once the house cocktail for the Restaurant de la Louisiane—"one of the famous French restaurants of New Orleans," wrote city historian Stanley Clisby Arthur in 1937--this rich, voluptuous mix of rye whiskey, sweet vermouth and the herbal Benedictine liqueur is accented with the subtle flavor of anise, provided by New Orleans' homegrown Peychaud's bitters and a few dashs of absintheor pastis.
+Once the house cocktail for the Restaurant de la Louisiane—"one of the famous French restaurants of New Orleans," wrote city historian Stanley Clisby Arthur in 1937--this rich, voluptuous mix of rye whiskey, sweet vermouth and the herbal Bénédictine liqueur is accented with the subtle flavor of anise, provided by New Orleans' homegrown Peychaud's bitters and a few dashes of absinthe or pastis.
 First documented 70 years ago in Arthur's Famous New Orleans Drinks and How to Mix 'Em, the Cocktail à la Louisiane has been largely ignored since then.
 It's worth the effort to search out the ingredients (or a talented bartender in a well-stocked establishment) and bring this drink into the 21st century.

 3/4 ounce rye whiskey

-- 3/4 ounce sweet vermouth
+3/4 ounce sweet vermouth

-3/4 ounce Benedictine
+3/4 ounce Bénédictine

 3 to 4 dashes Peychaud's bitters

-- 3 to 4 dashes absinthe or a substitute (Herbsaint, Pernod, Ricard, or other pastis)
+3 to 4 dashes absinthe or a substitute (Herbsaint, Pernod, Ricard, or other pastis)